What do the different lug sail types look like and what are the basic differences? How to choose? And yes, we have drawings and photos.

 Description and Characteristics of the Standing lug

 The Standing lug may or may not have the boom.
 The San Francisco Pelican above does have a standing lug mainsail with a boom.
-This is a sail we made last season.
+We made these sails last season.
 And now are stock through Duckworks USA.

 As the downhaul pulls down on the luff directly, there is no downward force stopping the back of the boom from lifting.
 Sail twist is less restricted resulting in a less efficient shape off the wind compared to the balance lug.
 Downwind rolling is more possible as the top of the sail may twist ahead of the mast and heel the boat suddenly to windward.

 The plus side of a boomless rig is the quick setup.
-Also the sail can be brailed (pulled up out of the way) for a quick transition for sail and oar boats.
+For a quick transition in sail and oar boats, you can brail (pull up out of the way) the sail.

 While the balance lug might be efficient in comparison, generally it doesn’t get along with headsails.
 The standing lug has reasonable space in front of the mast to carry a jib.